YYan99/Torcs_PyTorch/README.md

 # Using PyTorch and DDPG to play Torcs

-This code is developed based on DDPG_Torcs (https://github.com/yanpanlau/DDPG-Keras-Torcs) and Gym-Torcs (https://raw.githubusercontent.com/ugo-nama-kun/gym_torcs).
+This code is developed based on DDPG_Torcs (https://github.com/yanpanlau/DDPG-Keras-Torcs), Gym-Torcs (https://raw.githubusercontent.com/ugo-nama-kun/gym_torcs) and DDPG_Torcs_PyTorch (https://github.com/jastfkjg/DDPG_Torcs_PyTorch).

 The detailed explanation of original TORCS for AI research is given by Daniele Loiacono et al. (https://arxiv.org/pdf/1304.1672.pdf)